Monday, May 7th, 2012

 In addition, you can click to select the image layer and drag with the Move Tool (V) on the image to place the image inside the heart in an appropriate position.

-Crop image to valentine heart shape step5 Crop to a Valentine heart shape in Photoshop
+Crop an image to a Valentine heart shape

 If you want a background for your image, click the bottommost layer and then Ctrl + Click (Command + click on the Mac) on the new layer icon at the foot of the layers palette.